EdMan1022/pipeline-stuff/README.md

 Currently, groovy will throw a warning about accessing restricted methods.
 This is a known minor issue with the current JDK; if it bothers you there are workarounds.

+# Notes

+## `/run-strategies`
+There are a couple of different ways to run groovy scripts, compared to Java.
+You can create some sort of top level main class with a `main` method, as you would in Java (`/run-strategies/class-run-example.groovy`)

+You can also just write top level code in a file, and groovy will execute it as a script (`/run-strategies/script-run-example.groovy`)